 - Lung infection

-- Respiratory arrest or failure.
+- Trouble breathing.
 Call 911 if there is severe shortness of breath or lack of breathing

 - Hand and foot syndrome.
 The palms of your hands or soles of your feet may tingle, become numb, painful, swollen, or red.